Closing the Skills Gap

 As part of the partnership, CENGN Academy’s CENGN Cloud System Specialist course has also been added as a full credit course for graduate students under the uOttawa Faculty of Engineering.
-The course premiered in University of Ottawa in January and will be available in summer and following semesters.
+The course premiered at the University of Ottawa in January and will be available in the summer and following semesters.

 CENGN Academy’s Cloud Computing Courses

 Learners taking these courses will be able to “master cloud-native with the experts”.
 Courses are instructor supported, online and self-paced, mirroring a shift in demand for engaging remote learning due to the pandemic that is sure to continue long after COVID-19.
 Focusing on cloud and cloud-native technologies, DevOps and intelligent computing, courses target key skill gaps in the Canadian tech sector.
 Learners will extend their skills in many fields all along the smart networking spectrum, including containerization, infrastructure automation and machine learning – especially with open source tools.

 Through CENGN Academy’s courses, tech professionals and students can acquire relevant skills and walk away with credible certifications.
 Each course ends with an exam and certification through a digital badge.
 These digital badges can be added to your LinkedIn profile, or badge portfolio to boost your credentials.
 Click the button below to view and register for CENGN Academy courses available through uOttawa’s Professional Development Institute: